mislav/blog/js/_posts/2010-05-07-semicolons.markdown

 You might notice that in this article I'm not telling you *should* be semicolon-free.
 I'm just laying out concrete evidence that you *can* be.
 The choice should always be yours.

 As for *coding styles*, they exist so code is more readable and easier to understand for a group of people in charge of working on it.
 Think deeply if semicolons actually improve the readability of your code.
-What improves it the most is whitespace—indentation, empty lines to separate blocks, spaces to pad out expressions—and good variable and function naming.
-Look at some [obfuscated code][ugly]; there are semicolons in there.
-Does it help readability?
-No, but what would really help is a lot of whitespace and original variable names.
+What improves it the most is whitespace—indentation, empty lines to separate blocks, spaces to pad out expressions, and good variable and function naming.

 ## <q>Semicolon insertion bites back in return statements</q>